aburossi/prompts/EDUnewsSUK/README.txt

 //writing_assignments
 #Statement
-Objective: Present and justify a position on an issue.
+Goal: Present and justify a position on an issue.
 Instructions: Precisely describe the topic, take a stance, and support it with arguments.

 #Comment
-Objective: Expression of an opinion on a current topic.
+Goal: Expression of an opinion on a current topic.
 Instructions: Briefly introduce a topic and express a clear opinion on it.
 Arguments should support this opinion.

 #Protocol
-Objective: Objective summary of occurrences or discussions.
+Goal: Objective summary of occurrences or discussions.
 Instructions: Capture vital information in a chronological and precise manner, excluding personal opinions.

 #Description
-Objective: Conveying a vivid impression of an object, place, event, or person.
+Goal: Conveying a vivid impression of an object, place, event, or person.
 Instructions: Use detailed and vivid descriptions that appeal to the senses.

 #Correspondence
-Objective: Formal or informal communication for a specific purpose.
+Goal: Formal or informal communication for a specific purpose.
 Instructions: Choose an appropriate salutation depending on the context, clearly state the purpose of the communication, and conclude politely.

-#Discussion (Erörterung in german)
+#Erörterung
-Objective: Examination of a topic by weighing various arguments.
+Goal: Examination of a topic by weighing various arguments.
 Instructions: Formulate a question or thesis, present pro and con arguments evenly, and come to a conclusion.

 #Reader's Letter